chudkowsky/howcryptoworksbook/Chapter_12_Governance_Token_Economics_DAO_Operations.md

 Compound's COMP token started simple: hold it, vote with it, hope the protocol succeeds.
 No immediate utility, no guaranteed returns—just the right to shape a protocol's future.
 It's like owning shares in a company that might never pay dividends, where your only value comes from other people wanting to buy your voting rights.
 Risky?
 Absolutely.
 But when governance decisions can unlock billions in value (like enabling fee switches), those voting rights become incredibly valuable.

 **Revenue-Sharing Tokens: The Dividend Play**
 Some tokens cut straight to the chase: hold them, earn money.
-When GMX generates trading fees, it distributes them directly to token stakers in ETH and USDC.
+When GMX generates trading fees, it distributes them directly to token stakers (v1: ETH on Arbitrum or AVAX on Avalanche; v2 mechanics differ).
 No complex governance required—just stake your tokens and collect your share of protocol revenue.
 It's the closest thing to traditional dividend-paying stocks in DeFi, but with the added complexity of smart contract risk and token price volatility.

 **Buyback-and-Burn Tokens: The Scarcity Game** MakerDAO takes a different approach with MKR.
 Instead of distributing profits, the protocol uses revenue to buy MKR tokens from the market and burn them forever.
 Each burned token makes the remaining supply scarcer, theoretically increasing value for holders.
 It's like a stock buyback program on steroids—the supply literally shrinks over time, assuming the protocol stays profitable.

 **Utility Tokens: Pay-to-Play**
-Chainlink's LINK token serves a clear function: you need it to pay for oracle services.
-No LINK, no data feeds.
-This creates natural demand regardless of governance participation.
-Users buy LINK because they need it, not because they want to vote on proposals.
+Chainlink's LINK token serves a clear function: it is used to pay for many oracle services.
+Today, Data Streams supports payment in assets other than LINK (with a surcharge), while Functions bills in LINK.
+Holding LINK isn't universally required across all services.
+This creates natural demand regardless of governance participation, but with payment flexibility.
 The downside?
 If someone builds a better oracle, your token's utility—and value—could evaporate overnight.

 #### The Supply Dilemma: Scarcity vs. Sustainability

 Every token designer faces the same impossible choice: create scarcity to drive value, or ensure enough tokens exist to fund long-term development.
 It's like trying to be both Bitcoin and the Federal Reserve simultaneously.

 **Fixed Supply: The Bitcoin Approach**
 Some protocols launch with a hard cap—say, 100 million tokens, never to be increased.
 This creates artificial scarcity and can drive price appreciation, but it also creates a funding problem.
 How do you pay developers in year five when the initial token allocation is exhausted?
-Uniswap initially tried this approach with 1 billion UNI tokens, then realized they'd need ongoing inflation to fund development.
-Four years later, they introduced 2% annual inflation—proving that even "fixed" supplies aren't always fixed.
+Uniswap's initial tokenomics included 1 billion UNI plus a perpetual 2% annual inflation beginning after the initial four-year distribution schedule—designed from day one to fund ongoing development and ecosystem growth.

 **Inflation: The Central Bank Model**
 Other protocols embrace inflation from the start.
 New tokens are minted continuously to fund development, liquidity incentives, and governance participation.
 It's sustainable but dilutive—every new token reduces the percentage ownership of existing holders.
 The key is keeping inflation low enough that protocol growth outpaces token dilution.